Locally Gentle State Certification for High Dimensional Quantum Systems: Quantum state certification

+It turns out that the optimal way to perform gentle quantum state certification is by considering a complete set of MUBs but instead of gentle-izing the whole measurement, we gentle-ize each individual basis and combining them afterwards.
+The benefit of this way of measuring is that we retain the benefit of MUBs, which is that no state is simultaneously difficult to detect for every basis, while reducing the variance of the outcomes by a factor of $d$ as each basis only consists of $d$ elements.

-\section{A locally gentle state certification algorithm}
+\subsection{A locally gentle state certification algorithm}

 Let us now demonstrate how to construct a locally-$\alpha$-gentle state certification algorithm.
-The construction of our measurement is based on proper 2-designs which have already proven of great value for quantum learning of high-dimensional states (\cite{guta2018faststatetomographyoptimal}, \cite{liu2024rolesharedrandomnessquantum}).
-For simplicity, we will assume in this section that $d = p^q$ is a prime power.
-In that case, the existence of a proper 2-design is guaranteed through mutually unbiased bases (\cite{Klappenecker2005MutuallyUB}).
-The measurement we propose randomizes the projectors of the 2-design in such a way that prevents the state from collapsing such that is far from the pre-measurement state.
-Let $(\ket{v_m})_{m = 1}^D$ be a proper quantum 2-design and set $\delta = 4 \arctanh(\alpha)$.
-For $e_m \in \{0,1\}^D$ being the vector that is zero everywhere except in the m-th entry, let us now define
+As we have already discussed, the construction of our measurement is based on mutually unbiased bases.
+We will assume that $d$ is such that there exists a complete set of $d+1$ mutually unbiased basis.
+This is always guaranteed when $d = p^q$ is a prime power, which includes most $d$-dimensional quantum systems of interest such as a system of $q$ joint qubits.
+The measurement we propose randomizes the basis-projections of the mutually unbiases bases in such a way that the output state remains close to the pre-measurement state.
+More precisely, let $D = d(d+1)$ and